11 Everyday Habits to Help Lower Breast Cancer Risk

 8. What about HRT?

-Oestrogen only HRT is generally only used vaginally for help with atrophy or dryness.
+Oestrogen only HRT is usually only used vaginally for help with atrophy or dryness.
 Your risk of breast cancer rises when you take the combination type (oestrogen and progestin).

 If on HRT best to go for the lowest effective dose for the shortest amount of time.